 Skip to Content

-Jump to: Recipe | What is Puttanesca? | Ingredients & Substitutions | Spaghetti Squash vs Pasta |
+Jump to: RECIPE | History | Ingredients | Pasta Puttanesca Pugliese Spaghetti Squash vs Pasta | FAQ

 This post may contain affiliate links, and you can read our disclosure information here–

-What is Puttanesca?
+What is the Background of Italian Puttanesca?

 Puttanesca is usually associated with Naples as its place of origin.
 The term itself translates roughly to “lady of the night.” (aka prostitute), and some say therefore that the dish originated in the brothels of the Spanish Quarters.